LukeChen2010/LukeChen2010.github.io/_posts/2020-07-12-fakemo_-_the_ultra_awesome_peer-to-peer_payment_system.markdown

 The front page of the app has standard login and signup functionality:
 ![](https://i.imgur.com/wDeSVzp.png)

 The signup page contains validations for user inputs.
-Usernames also must not be already taken:
+Usernames  must not already be taken:
 ![](https://i.imgur.com/CoEay8I.png)

 The login page provides a place to enter your credentials or sign in with your Facebook account: